gannonprudhomme/Rocket-Tracker/README.md

-# Rocket-Tracker
+# RocketTracker
 Executable rank tracker written in Java for the video game Rocket League, using the [RLStats API](http://documentation.rocketleaguestats.com/).
-The purpose of Rocket-Tracker is to make it simple and easy to regularly track your progression through ranks.
-Likewise, Rocket Tracker opens more opportunities for stat analysis through things such as per-game stat recording(Goals, Saves, Shots, etc),  win-streaks and average stats per session.
+The purpose of RocketTracker is to make it simple and easy to regularly track your progression through ranks.
+Likewise, RocketTracker opens more opportunities for stat analysis through things such as per-game stat recording(Goals, Saves, Shots, etc),  win-streaks and average stats per session.

 ## Features
  - View MMR changes over an entire session(or multiple)